TIFFANY CARRELL

 Learning as sense-making in complex systems

-Reframing education as a tool for navigating ambiguity, not just transferring knowledge.
+Reframing education as a tool for navigating ambiguity and for transferring knowledge.

 Speculative prototyping as pedagogy